 The Ultrasound Care team of Obstetricians and Genetic Counsellors are experts in paternity testing and will be able to assist you with advice regarding your options for paternity tests.

-To arrange for a consultation, please call your local Ultrasound Care practice and speak to our team to make an appointment.
+To arrange for a consultation, please call your local Ultrasound Care practice, we have locations all around Sydney, and speak to our team to make an appointment.